Over 5000 passenger planes take off in the USA every day. They do this from the hundreds of airports that dot the country.

 10. Detroit Metropolitan Airport (DTW), Michigan

-Detroit Metropolitan Wayne County Airport, commonly as “Detroit Metro,” opened on September 1930 at the corner of Middlebelt Road and Wick Road in Romulus, Michigan.
-It was and still is, owned by Wayne County and it was mainly used to send United States airmail.
+Detroit Metropolitan Wayne County Airport, commonly as “Detroit Metro,” opened on September 1930.
+It is located at the corner of Middlebelt Road and Wick Road in Romulus, Michigan.

 Today the airport has six runways, two terminals, and a total of 129 in-service gates.
 It also has maintenance facilities capable of servicing and repairing aircraft as large as the Boeing 747-400.

-The airport covers a total of 4,850 acres making it the 10th and the last in our list of the top ten largest airports in the US.
+The airport covers a total of 4,850 acres making it the 10th and the last in our list of the top ten most significant airports in the US.